script26/secure-desktop-os-ideas/README.md

 - there are shell exploits, can easily bypass the fake "sandboxing" flatpak does

 Why did you make this?
-- hoping to spread awareness about pushing the bounderies of desktop security, since desktop security is usually poor user practice and habits for several decades ever since
+- hoping to spread awareness about pushing the bounderies of desktop security, since desktop security is usually poor user practice, poor habits and poor support for several decades ever since
 - this setup was inspired by qubes os and chromeos, grapheneos aosp kicksecure whonix